24/7 Free consultation

 After a longshoreman accident, taking the proper steps can make all the difference.
 Swift action can protect your health and strengthen your claim.
 Here’s what you need to do:

-- Gather all available evidence.
-Photos, witness statements, and accident details are essential to build a strong case.
+• Gather all available evidence.
+Photos, witness statements, and accident details are crucial in building a strong case.

-- Early legal support is critical.
-A skilled attorney will protect your rights and maximize your compensation.
+• Early legal support is critical.
+A skilled attorney will protect your rights and maximise your compensation.

-Understanding Longshore and Harbor Workers’ Compensation Act (LHWCA)
+Understanding the Longshore and Harbour Workers’ Compensation Act (LHWCA)

-The Longshore and Harbor Workers’ Compensation Act (LHWCA) protects longshoremen and harbor workers injured.
+The Longshore and Harbour Workers’ Compensation Act (LHWCA) protects longshoremen and harbour workers injured.

-This federal law covers longshoremen and harbor workers injured while working on docks, ships, or other maritime locations.
-It includes a variety of injuries, from physical accidents to illnesses caused by hazardous materials.
+This federal law covers longshoremen and harbour workers injured while working on docks, ships, or other maritime locations.
+It encompasses a range of injuries, from physical accidents to illnesses resulting from exposure to hazardous materials.

-Unlike traditional workers’ compensation, LHWCA provides additional benefits for longshoreman-specific injuries.
+Unlike traditional workers’ compensation, LHWCA provides additional benefits for longshoremen-specific injuries.

 Rules for Claiming the Longshoreman Accidents Injury Benefits